Wachirawit Wattanaphakdipaisan

-Wachirawit Wattanaphakdipaisan (born 10 October 2000) nickname Ryu, is a Thai athlete, model, singer and actor under Channel 3 HD, and a former national youth table tennis player. was a member of Nine by Nine.
+Wachirawit Wattanaphakdipaisan (born 10 October 2000) nickname Ryu, is a Thai athlete, singer and actor under Channel 3 HD, and a former national youth table tennis player. was a member of Nine by Nine.

 Biography

 Wachirawit Wattanaphakdipaisan (original surname: Aranthanawong) nicknamed Ryu, born on October 10, 2000, is the eldest son with one younger brother.
 He completed primary school at Ampornpaisan School, secondary school at BFS School, and graduated with a bachelor's degree from the Faculty of Journalism and Mass Communication, Thammasat University.
 Currently studying for a master's degree at the Faculty of Political Science, Bangkok Thonburi University.